Quantized function algebras at $q=0$: type $A_{n}$ case: Introduction

 For the rest of the paper, we will denote by $A_{n}(q)$ the $C^{*}$-algebra $C (SU_{q}(n+1))$, where $q\in[0,1)$.
 The $C^{*}$-algebras $A_{n}(q)$ for $q\neq 0$ are given by a set of generators and relations.
-In order to obtain the $C^{*}$-algebra $A_{n}(0)$, one needs to obtain `these relations at $q=0$' and then look at the universal $C^{*}$-algebra given by them.
+In order to obtain the $C^{*}$-algebra $A_{n}(0)$, we obtain these relations `at $q=0$' and then look at the universal $C^{*}$-algebra given by them.
 Our first aim is to obtain those relations.
-Recall that in Kashiwara's work, while crystallising an $U_{q}(\mathfrak{g})$ module, the passage to $q=0$ is done through quotienting by an appropriate ideal, but the actions of the generating elements of $U_{q}(\mathfrak{g})$ need to be `renormalized' before the quotienting procedure so that one gets something meaningful after quotienting.
+Recall that in Kashiwara's work, while crystallizing an $U_{q}(\mathfrak{g})$ module, the passage to $q=0$ is done through quotienting by an appropriate ideal, but the actions of the generating elements of $U_{q}(\mathfrak{g})$ need to be `renormalized' before the quotienting procedure so that one gets something meaningful after quotienting.
 We will use a limiting procedure instead of quotienting.
 Similar to the Crystal bases case, we will make an appropriate scaling or renormalization before taking limits.
-We do this in Section~2, where we look at the ireducible representations of the $C^{*}$-algebra $A_{n}(q)$ for $q\neq 0$ and the actions of the generating elements as $q\to 0+$.
-After rescaling the generators and taking limits, we come up with a set of relations that we use to define the crystallised $C^{*}$-algebra $A_{n}(0)$ as the universal $C^{*}$-algebra given by these relations.
+We do this in Section~2, where we look at the ireducible representations of the $C^{*}$-algebra $A_{n}(q)$ for $q\neq 0$ and examine the actions of the generating elements as $q\to 0+$.
+We arrive at a set of relations and prove the existence of a universal $C^{*}$-algebra given by these relations.
+We call this universal $C^{*}$-algebra the crystallization of $A_{n}(q)$ and denote it by $A_{n}(0)$.
 In Section~3, we focus on the $C^{*}$-algebra $A_{2} (0)$ more closely.
 In particular, we show that all the irreducible representations arise exactly as limits of irreducible representations of $A_ {2}(q)$ as $q\to 0+$.
 As a simple application, we prove that $A_{2}(0)$ has a natural coproduct making it a compact quantum semigroup, but it is not a compact quantum group.